Fermented Nut Milk Kefir Recipe

 NUT MILK KEFIR RECIPE

 1/4 cup water kefir grains

-- Mix your water kefir grains and milk into your jar.
+- Mix your water kefir grains and nut milk of choice in your brewing jar.

 - Close the lid and leave in a warm place for 24-48 hours.